 Best Practices to Secure Zoom Meetings

-Virginia Tech users can defend against meeting interruptions by following these best practices for securing Zoom meetings:
+Virginia Tech users can secure Zoom meetings and defend against meeting interruptions by following these best practices:

-• Never share a Zoom meeting URL or meeting number on social media, posters, or other public media.
-Instead, share a link to a Canvas page or GobblerConnect event where you can manage access, or require participants to register for the meeting in advance.
+Never share a Zoom meeting URL or meeting number on social media, posters, or other public media.
+Instead, share a link to a Canvas page or GobblerConnect event where you can manage access, or require participants to register for the meeting in advance using Zoom Registration.

-• Change the meeting ID for a disrupted meeting.
+Change the meeting ID for a meeting that was disrupted.
 If it is a recurring number like a “Personal Meeting ID” or for a series of meetings, delete future meetings immediately, re-create them with a new number, and update calendar invitations.

 Depending on the type of meeting and intended audience(s), some of these steps will be more effective than others.
 For more information, review the guidelines for securing Zoom meetings in the 4Help Knowledge Base.
 Additional guidance is available from Zoom.